 Day 14: Paksong to Pakse – The last leg of the HCMT Ride is a short one… about 40 miles.
 The road is paved all the way to Pakse so unless we want to find some more off-road trails, we’ll be there in plenty of time for Beer Lao.

 All comments are welcome.
 Comments are moderated and will not immediately appear when you post them.
-Comments following will be posted within 24 hours in most cases.
+Usually, comments will be posted within 24 hours.